vnowacki/vnowacki.github.io/README.md

 - Exercises made for students.
 - Some work stuff.
 - INVO Academy Challenges.
-- The rest of which I am proud.
+- The rest of which I'm proud.

 ## Table of contents